 - Find the latest on coronavirus (COVID-19) in the UK. - Explore the latest coronavirus data from the ONS and other sources. - All ONS analysis, summarised in our coronavirus roundup. - View all coronavirus data. - Find out how we are working safely in our studies and surveys.

 Reasons for leaving home

-Around 9 in 10 (94%) adults in Great Britain reported leaving home this week (93% last week).
-This proportion appears to have been gradually increasing since mid-January (89% in the period 13 to 17 January).
+Over 9 in 10 (93%) adults in Great Britain reported leaving home this week, similar to last week at 94%.